gilneyjr/Pasquale/README.md

 # Pasquale

 ## Description
-Interpreter for a imperative Programming Language, developed in Haskell.
+Interpreter for a imperative programming language, Pasquale, developed in Haskell.
+Pasquale is lexically scoped and supports arrays, blocks, conditional statements, loops, pointers, user-defined (possibly recursive) types and subroutines (procedures / functions / operator overloading).
+Because of its educational purposes, all the commands and error messages were written in Portuguese.

 ## Requirements